gumonteilh-hub/better-deep-wiki/README.md

 ### **Step 1 — Index a Repository**

 - On the web UI, select a repository present in `/clone/` and start the indexing process.
-- The interface shows progress and confirms when embedding is done.

 <p align="center">
   <img src="screenshots/indexation-exemple.png" width="700" alt="Indexation example screenshot">